Exclusive: Morgan Stanley commodities staff spooked by CEO comment

 Gorman’s remarks and the reaction from employees come amid a rocky period for the commodities business on Wall Street.
 Banks that own, transport and store hard commodities have come under intense regulatory scrutiny and political pressure to exit those businesses.

-But unlike arch rival Goldman Sachs Group Inc, which regards commodities as a core trading activity, Morgan Stanley is busy trying to jettison big chunks of the business.
+But unlike arch rival Goldman Sachs Group Inc (GS.N), which regards commodities as a core trading activity, Morgan Stanley is busy trying to jettison big chunks of the business.

 In the meantime, though, the pullback has left dozens of commodities employees in limbo - and on edge.